Top 5 Longest Lasting Vape Coils in 2023

 We recommend you pair the 1.2 ohm coils with 50/50 e-liquid, and the 0.6/0.3 ohm coils with high VG e-liquid.

 Priming is essential when you replace your coil.
 It ensures that the cotton inside has soaked with e-liquid and when the coil heats up, the cotton isn’t left dry and burned.

 To prime your coil just follow these 4 simple steps:

-- Drop a small amount of e-liquid through the holes at the top and on the side of the coil.
+- Drop a small amount of e-liquid on the cotton, usually visible through the holes at the top and on the side of the coil.

 - Ensure the cotton inside is soaked through but not dripping.